oakworks/oakworks.github.io/blog/_posts/2017-03-23-shopify-sections-editor.md

 Here's how we were able to use this.
 No plugins required.

 **1. Create a file in the theme's `/sections` directory for each page we'll add sections to.** For example, we might create `/sections/about.liquid` to be used with the About template.
-The markup in these files is, for the most part, a long switch statement.
+The markup in these files is, for the most part, a long switch statement followed by an accompanying schema.
 Like this:

 {% highlight liquid linenos %}
 {% raw %}